thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (sort-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

 As it turns out, the algorithm we’ve just implemented is known as Quicksort, one of many different sorting algorithms.
 What did you expect for your first program, a general purpose artificial intelligence?
-Surely, a sorting function is a necessary component so you’re part-way there!
+Surely, the ability to sort something is a necessary component so you’re part-way there!

 The language we’ve been using is known as ClojureScript and it’s the nicest language I know because of how little it gets in your way.
 It has far fewer syntax and semantics than most all other programming languages.
 This raw simplicity makes it more powerful than other languages, not less.